 A. You are welcome to bring a friend or family member with you to your appointment, and children under 16 years of age do require a parent or guardian present for us to be able to see them.

-- Do not book or arrive for your appointment if you or a member of your household has any symptoms of Covid-19, or if you have been in contact with a suspected or confirmed case of Covid-19 in the last 14 days.
+- Not book or arrive for your appointment if you or a member of your household has any symptoms of Covid-19

 If you have any questions or concerns please feel free to contact me at firstname.lastname@example.org